rcalixte/wayland-book/src/seat/keyboard.md

 In Wayland, the client is responsible for implementing "key repeat" &mdash; the feature which continues to type characters as long as you've got the key held doooooown.
-This request is sent to inform the client of the user's preferences for key repeat settings.
+This event is sent to inform the client of the user's preferences for key repeat settings.
 The "delay" is the number of milliseconds a key should be held down for before key repeat kicks in, and the "rate" is the number of characters per second to repeat until the key is released.